hoffmangroup/mccf1/README.md

 ## Summary ##

-The MCC-F1Curve reads an input dataset of real values and prediction values of binary classification, and outputs the corresponding MCC-F1 metric and the best threshold of this prediction.
-It can also plot the MCC-F1 curve.
+The MCC-F1Curve reads an input dataset of real values and prediction values of binary classification, and outputs the corresponding MCC-F1 score metric and the best confusion matrix threshold of the prediction.
+It can also plot the MCC-F1 score curve.

 ## Installation ##